River Little Ouse: Route

 As it approaches Thetford, the river passes through Nunnery Lakes Reserve, a nature reserve managed by the British Trust for Ornithology (BTO).
 A series of deep pools were created in the 1970s when gravel and sand were extracted, and the site is now a haven for wildlife.
 The BTO have their main offices at the northern end of the site, near to Nuns Bridge Road, where there are three listed bridges, built on the line of Icknield Way, an ancient track thought to have been first used around 3000 BCE.
 The southernmost bridge, crossing the Little Ouse, dates from the late 18th century, and has two elliptical arches with a central cutwater.
 The central bridge has a single semi-circular arch, and was built of brick in the early 19th century.
 The northernmost crosses the River Thet, dates from the late 18th century, and has two elliptical arches, with splayed parapets and stone coping slabs.
-For many years there was an open-air swimming pool on the widened river just above Nuns Bridges, but this closed in the late 1950s amid growing concerns over pollution, and an indoor swimming pool was eventually built to replace it.
+For many years there was an open-air swimming pool on the widened river just above Nuns Bridges, but this closed in the early 1970s amid growing concerns over pollution, when an indoor swimming pool was built to replace it, and opened in 1971.